Key Points Covered

 Trunks and Branches

 In an HVAC system, a trunk is a large, main duct — usually located in a ceiling or crawlspace — that carries heated or cooled air away from the furnace or A/C unit.
 In certain configurations, these ducts can run nearly the entire length of a home.
-Trunk ducts also have endcaps on each end.
+Trunk ducts have an endcap at the end of the run.

 Branch ducts split the airflow from the main trunk duct and divert it to individual areas or rooms of a home.
-Think of a trunk duct as the trunk of a tree and the branch ducts as the branches that grow out of the tree’s trunk.
+Think of the main trunk duct as a tree trunk and the branch ducts as the limbs that extend from it.

 Starting Collars and Takeoffs